dankamongmen/notcurses/TERMINALS.md

 Kitty is furthermore the only terminal I know to lack the `bce` (Background Color Erase) capability, but Notcurses never relies on `bce` behavior.

+Kitty has introduced an unambiguous [keyboard protocol](https://sw.kovidgoyal.net/kitty/keyboard-protocol/).
+Notcurses supports this protocol when it is detected.

 ### WezTerm

 WezTerm [implements](https://wezfurlong.org/wezterm/escape-sequences.html) some